 Fighting on behalf of special needs students

 Under the law, any child who exhibits signs of having special needs deserves a chance to be tested, and Tennessee’s public school teachers and administrators must broach the subject of testing if they deem it necessary.
 Furthermore, parents may request testing for their children.
 If a child is eligible for assistance, an IEP must be created.
-If the school fails to test your child, fails to create an IEP or fails to follow through on that IEP, you may be able to bring a lawsuit against the school board or district on behalf of your child.
+If the school fails to test your child, fails to create an IEP, or fails to follow through on that IEP, you may be able to bring a lawsuit against the school board or district on behalf of your child.

 Education lawsuits like these are very complex; you want a school law attorney who has the knowledge and resources to build a successful case and the drive to fight aggressively on your behalf.
 Attorney Craft is one such attorney.
-For nearly 40 years, he has represented people in Nashville whose rights have been infringed upon.
-Attorney Craft can serve as your child’s advocate in IEP, Section 504 or due process meetings, and can build a proactive and competent strategy should you choose to pursue a civil lawsuit.
+For more than 40 years, he has represented people in Nashville whose rights have been infringed upon.
+Attorney Craft can serve as your child’s advocate in IEP, Section 504, or due process meetings, and can build a proactive and competent strategy should you choose to pursue a civil lawsuit.
 Let us help you help your child’s future by fighting for your child’s right to an education.

 Learn more about your options of your child’s IEP is not being followed